 Clopf fibre is produced by shredding the offcuts of brand new carpets and removing any impurities should they exist, so the resultant product is environmentally ‘clean’.
 It then provides a ‘root structure’ to the sand, binding it together, so horses just make a print ‘on’ the surface (not dissimilar to good turf) rather than going deep ‘in’ to the surface; the effect being it rides much lighter and allows a horse to maintain its natural action and balance.

 Clopf is sold by the tonne and is delivered in bales; there are approximately 3 bales to a tonne.
-We will make a calculation as to how much you need, depending on the size of your arena; you will require a minimum depth of five inches of compacted sand (125mm) for Clopf to be mixed in to your surface.
+We will make a calculation as to how much you need, depending on the size of your arena; you will require a minimum depth of 80mm sand for Clopf to be mixed in to your surface.